medsal15/The-Gaming-Tree/docs/custom-tab-layouts.md

     ],
     ```

+- tile: Lets you create a standalone tile.
+The second parameter contains the tile data.
+  - text: Text to display
+  - tooltip: Tooltip to display when the tile is hovered
+  - style: Style of the tile
+  - canClick: A function that returns true if the tile is clickable.
+Defaults to true
+  - onClick: Function to run when the tile is clicked
+  - onHold: Function to run when the tile is held

+- dynabar: Lets you create a dynamic bar straight from tabFormat.
+It has the same properties as a normal bar.
+(Except, of course, for layer and id)

 The rest of the components are sub-components.
 They can be used just like other components, but are typically part of another component.

 - upgrade, milestone, challenge, buyable, clickable, achievement, gridable: An individual upgrade, challenge, etc. The argument is the id.
 This can be used if you want to have upgrades split up across multiple subtabs, for example.